 Curator/Instructor – Emily White, Founder, Collective Entertainment

 Instructor Emily White is a respected artist manager and entrepreneur, who began her career in tour management.
-As a founding partner at Collective Entertainment in New York and Los Angeles, White now currently oversees tour managers for her artists’ global tours.
-Emily’s experience touring the world at countless venues and festivals includes working as a tour manager for The Dresden Dolls, Nine Inch Nails, Imogen Heap, Regina Spektor, Zoë Keating, DeVotchKa and more.
+As a founding partner at Collective Entertainment in New York and Los Angeles, White currently oversees tour managers for her artists’ global tours.
+Her experience touring the world at countless venues and festivals includes working as a tour manager for The Dresden Dolls, Nine Inch Nails, Imogen Heap, Regina Spektor, Zoë Keating, DeVotchKa, and more.

 Curator/Instructor, Josh Rabinowitz, EVP & Director of Music, Grey Group

 Over the past decade and a half, Josh has written and/or produced over 5,000 tracks for brands globally.
-These include some of the most high-profile initiatives to integrate compelling music with advertising, including Rihanna’s breakthrough music/ad campaign with Cover Girl utilizing her hit song “Umbrella”, Macy Gray’s version of “Walk This Way” and Los Lonely Boys’ version of “I Walk the Line,” for the SONY Walkman, and an Alana Davis’ cover of Crosby, Stills, Nash and Young’s “Carry On” that landed her a record deal with Columbia.
+These include some of the most high-profile initiatives to integrate compelling music with advertising, including Rihanna’s breakthrough music/ad campaign with Cover Girl utilizing her hit song “Umbrella,” Macy Gray’s version of “Walk This Way,” and Los Lonely Boys’ version of “I Walk the Line,” for the SONY Walkman, and an Alana Davis’ cover of Crosby, Stills, Nash & Young’s “Carry On,” which landed her a record deal with Columbia.
 He has also worked on campaigns for Dr. Pepper featuring artists such as Black Eyed Peas, Run DMC (their last known recording together), LL Cool J, Smokey Robinson, LeAnne Rimes, Reba, Mark McGrath, Celia Cruz, B2K, Anastacia, and Latin heartthrob, Thalia.
-He has also worked on music for such films as “Going All the Way”, “Waking the Dead”, “Grand Theft Parsons” and “Arlington Road”.
-In 2008 he created the record label PANTENE/GREY MUSIC, the first imprint to release music as a joint venture between a brand and their agency, which released the digital single entitled “Shine” by Rosi Golan on iTunes.
+In addition, Josh worked on music for such films as “Going All the Way,” “Waking the Dead,” “Grand Theft Parsons,” and “Arlington Road.”
+In 2008, he created the record label PANTENE/GREY MUSIC, the first imprint to release music as a joint venture between a brand and their agency, which released the digital single entitled “Shine” by Rosi Golan on iTunes.

 Student-Run Enterprises and Clubs